A Rare Desert Spectacle

 Does the Bloom Have Cultural Significance?

-In addition to being a highlight of the summer for many in Southern Arizona, the bloom also holds a significant place in Tohono O’odham storytelling and heritage, owing to its mysterious nature.
+In addition to being a highlight of the summer for many in Southern Arizona, the bloom also holds a significant place in Tohono O’odham storytelling and heritage.
 The Queen of the Night has also inspired songs, paintings, photographs, and a perfume (the flower is known to be highly aromatic).

 Related Stories